VincentCoulombe/precision_track/configs/README.md

   - We also highly recommend creating a **checkpoints directory** (`../checkpoints/`) in order to organize all your model's weights.
 We recommend your `deploying_directory` to be inside this **checkpoints directory**.
 For example, you could set your `deploying_directory` as `../checkpoints/v1/` then train your network.
 This will tell your PrecisionTrack trainer to first create the `../checkpoints/v1/` directory then automatically save your last training checkpoint to this directory.

+  - Please refer to our [checkpoints and hyperparameters](https://github.com/VincentCoulombe/precision_track/tree/main/checkpoints) guide for more details.

 - **deploying_sanity_check_img_path**
   Path (this path is relative to your `data_root` directory, not your `tools` directory) to **any** image from your **COCO-style dataset**.
 This image will be used to ensure that the `.onnx` and the `.engine` checkpoints are accurate.
 This is only relevant if the [training tool's](https://github.com/VincentCoulombe/precision_track/tree/main/tools) `deploy` option is set to `true`.